The First Offence

 The First Offence is a 1936 British low-budget "quota quickie" drama film directed by Herbert Mason, produced by Michael Balcon for Gainsborough Pictures and distributed by Gaumont-British Distributors.
 The cast includes John Mills, Lilli Palmer and Bernard Nedell.
 The story was written by Stafford Dickens and Austin Melford.
 It is a remake of the 1934 French film Mauvaise Graine, directed by Billy Wilder.

+The First Offence was released to cinemas in the United Kingdom in March 1936.

 Plot

 A wealthy doctor's rich and spoiled son, Johnnie Penrose joins a gang of car thieves in France after being denied a car by his father.